 Matthew Bruce Harrison’s writing can be found in West Branch, Yemassee, Carolina Quarterly, Texas Review, Adroit Journal, Cincinnati Review, Bayou, Gargoyle and Permafrost, among others.
 His poetry has been nominated for a Pushcart and for the Best of the Net Anthology, and his fiction has been nominated for the storySouth Million Writers Award and was […]Read more "The Waffle House on Battlefield Parkway in Chickamauga"

 Steven T. Licardi, LMSW is an author, spoken word poet, social worker, motivational speaker, actor, and activist.
 As a child, Steven was diagnosed on the Autism Spectrum that manifested as an inability to emotionally comprehend his own thoughts.
 Poetry and performance provided him with the language to better understand himself and the world around him. […]Read more "Dear Anxiety"

 Holly Day has taught writing classes at the Loft Literary Center in Minneapolis, Minnesota since 2000.
 Her poetry has recently appeared in Tampa Review, SLAB, and Gargoyle.
 Her published books include Walking Twin Cities, Music Theory for Dummies, and Ugly Girl.
 The Dove The bird hides inside, tucked inside my ribcage the feathers hide my […]Read more "The Dove"

 Thomas Fucaloro is the author of two books of poetry published by Three Rooms Press, most recently It Starts from the Belly and Blooms.
 The winner of a performance grant from the Staten Island Council of the Arts and the NYC Department of Cultural Affairs, he has been on five national slam teams.
-He holds an […]Read more "The hand keeps turning"
+He holds an […]Read more "October is"